reginaldford/bounce/README.md

 - REPL mode allows chat-style encryption and decryption between formats for copy and paste.

 ## Explanation of the algorithm
-  ### Bounce is defined in terms of standard C operations.
+### Bounce is defined in terms of Standard C Operations.
+- View [bounceEnc.c](src/bounceEnc.c) for the bounce encryption / decryption procedures.
+- View [bounceRoll.c](src/bounceRoll.c) to see the rolling procedure which makes all bytes depend on all other bytes.
 - View [bounceProc.c](src/bounceProc.c) to see the entire encryption / decryption processes from the top.
-- View [bounceRoll.c](src/bounceRoll.c) to see the rolling procedure which makes all bytes depend on all other bytes.
-- View [bounceEnc.c](src/bounceEnc.c) and [bounceDec.c](src/bounceEnc.c) for the bounce encryption/decryption procedures.
+### Long story Short (This is the latest algorithm, release soon)
+- Each half of the 256 byte key is used to generate a 4 byte 'key sum'
+- The first key sum is used as the inital state to roll from left to right, generating a new message where every byte depends on every byte before in the message.
+- The second key sum is used as the inital state to roll from right to left, generating a new message where every byte depends on every byte after it.
+- A substitution table is used to trade the first byte for another.
+- The bounce pass is done, left to right, and each output byte is substituted through the table
+- For decryption,the same algorithm is done in reverse order.
+The key sums and substitution table can be cached and associated with the key.

 ## Getting Started